ibm-cloud-docs/BlockStorage/slcli-usage.md

 # SLCLI commands for {{site.data.keyword.blockstorageshort}}
 {: #SLCLIcommands}

-You can use the SLCLI to take actions that are normally handled through the [{{site.data.keyword.cloud_notm}} console](/login){: external}.
+You can use the SLCLI to accomplish tasks that are normally handled through the [{{site.data.keyword.cloud_notm}} console](/login){: external}.
 For example, from the SLCLI you can place orders for volumes, snapshot space, replication, update authorizations, or cancel volumes.
 {: shortdesc}

 For more information about how to install and use the SLCLI, see [Python API Client](https://softlayer-python.readthedocs.io/en/latest/cli/){: external}.